hyurl/sfn/docs/v0.5.x/en-US/http-controller.md

 ## Signature of Methods

-From the above example you see I passed a `req: Request` to the methods that bound to routes.
+From the above example you see I passed a `uid: number` to the methods that bound to routes.
 Actually, you can do more, please have a look at [Dependency Injection](./di#Auto-Injection-in-Controllers).